rkrx/eav-test/README.md

 MySQL EAV Datastructure

-First, you need to set a recursion limit:
+First, you need import the source.sql.
+Then, you need to set a recursion limit:
 ```MYSQL
 SET max_sp_recursion_depth = 100;
 ```